anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide.md

 #### Defining in BeanXML

-Not just element-wise (with `-i`, `-t`, `-o` etc.), but an entire experiment can be defined in BeanXML, and simply called from the command-line as a whole, e.g. `anchor pathToSomeExperiment.xml`.
+Instead of element-wise definition on the command line (with `-i`, `-t`, `-o` etc.), an entire experiment can be defined in BeanXML, and simply called from the command-line as a whole, e.g. `anchor pathToSomeExperiment.xml`.

 {% include note.html content="To see BeanXML look in the Anchor Distribution for `config/defaultExperiment.xml` or `config/tasks/`." %}

 In full reality, an experiment has more than three elements, as well as wide parameterization possibilities, all initially hidden by defaults.
-BeanXML provides more fined-grained definition.
+BeanXML provides more finely-grained definition.

 ### Outputs and logs are structured